Reproductive Health

 Economic Empowerment

-Majority of deaf girls are born in poor families.
-The cost of living is too high for them and they can hardly afford the basic necessities of life.
-DGR works to address this challenge amongst the deaf girls and their household, through training and linking them to existing economic opportunities/resources.
-This includes the special grant…
+The majority of deaf girls are born in poor families.
+The cost of living is too high for them, and they can hardly afford the basic necessities of life.
+DGR works to address this challenge amongst the deaf girls and their households through training and linking them to existing economic opportunities/resources.
+This includes the special…

 Mobilisation